Arabic hip-hop: History

-Female hip-hop
+Female Hip-hop

-Although it is unclear whether or not there is a separate and distinct female Arabic hip-hop genre, artists such as Shadia Mansour from Palestine and Malikah from Lebanon, are very eloquent in the Arabic Hip-Hop art form, then we have the Egyptian EmpresS *1 the "First Female Egyptian Rapper" in Egypt that is more on the African tip giving credit to both her North African and Middle Eastern roots.
+Although it is unclear whether or not there is a separate and distinct female Arabic hip-hop genre, women around the world utilize hip-hop to contest gender stereotypes and cultural traditions.
+For many Arabic, female hip-hop artists, expressing their Islamic identity is also crucial to sharing their political messages and artistic expression, whether via rhythmic patterns or Arabic languages.
+Artists such as Shadia Mansour from Palestine and Malikah from Lebanon, are very eloquent in the Arabic Hip-Hop art form, then we have the Egyptian EmpresS *1 the "First Female Egyptian Rapper" in Egypt that is more on the African tip giving credit to both her North African and Middle Eastern roots.
 Female hip-hop artists are involved in a number of outreach activities in the Arabic, African and International World.
 In 2010 EmpresS *1 was invited from Egypt to Khartoum, Sudan by the Ministry of Culture, Studio One and Space, to workshop and perform at Beit el Fenoon, working with young Sudanese rappers, poets and singers from different parts of Sudan.
 EmpresS *1 has also done similar work in the UK, Brazil and Egypt.
 Shadia Mansour Arabia's "First Lady of Hip-Hop" pays regular visits to Palestine to help with musical aid throughout the war.
 Female Arab Rappers performed at "Home and Exile in Queer Experience", a conference organized by Aswat, "an organization for Arab lesbians with members in Israel, the West Bank, and Gaza Strip".

+Influences

-Musical influence
+Musical Influence

 Arabic hip-hop artists, commensurate with those of the overall genre, engage in the process of sampling.
 According to Jannis Androutsopoulos, sampling is "a process of cultural literacy and intertextual reference... taken from various domains, such as traditional folk music, contemporary popular music, mass media samples, and even poetry."
 Artists in the genre cite musical references, influences, and sampling material from a number of contemporary and classical sources, including 20th century Lebanese singers Fairuz, Majida al-Roumi, and Julia Boutros, as well as a number of modern mainstream and underground hip-hop artists, and regional music styles from countries such as Jamaica.
+Sampling can act as a timeline for artists to assess recurring historical events.
 Arabic hip hop artists have used full Arabic orchestras in beat-making as well as beats inspired by traditional Arabic music styles.